52. That all Affiliated Clubs with the exception of specialist Clubs must have a minimum of four (4) Meetings annually on a quarterly

 ring.
 All transfers will be completed on the receipt of two (2) stamps and subsequent transfers up to the total of five (5) the number

 shown on a standard Transfer Card.
 No competitor in any race or show shall be entitled to win a prize unless the ring carried by the

 winning bird was issued to the owner or was transferred and registered in accordance with the provisions of this Rule.
 Proof of

 ownership of winning birds must be given before prize money is paid over.
-The transfer fee for racing pigeons to be £1.00 for each
+The transfer fee for racing pigeons will be fixed annually by the

 57. The Union shall seek the recognition of the authorities in Wales and undertake to confirm with the regulations and conditions

 regarding the keeping of Homing Pigeons as laid down by same said Authorities from time to time.
 It shall further endeavour to get